Cron job host : You can choose between local, remote or IP address.

 Some cronjob providers, have not given the correct IP on their site ( http://cronless.com is also a good provider, but the IP they tell is not correct ).

-Admin cron job summary : Send a cron job summary to the calendar administrator.
-Enabling is only useful if a cron job has been activated for the calendar.
+Admin cron job summary : Send a cron job summary to the calendar administrator.<br>Enabling is only useful if a cron job has been activated for the calendar.

-Email destinations for changes : Destination email addresses periodically receiving an email with calendar changes.
+Recipients for calendar changes : List of recipients periodically receiving an email with a summary of calendar changes.

 Days to look back for changes : Number of days to look back for the summary of calendar changes.